GiulioFischietti/auth-assignment/docs.md

 TODO:
  - check and include useful indexes!
  - justify its usage very carefully: we want acid properties for such a critical point.
 We want CAP consistency.
-In future implementations with roles, relations are useful and relational consistency in this sense is important.
+In future implementations with roles, relations are useful and referencial consistency in this sense is important (ghost roles are not good in such a critical scope).

 PostgreSQL is used as the authoritative datastore for authentication data.